By Terry Trucco

-But for a master-of-the-universe moment, I vote for the large king, an innovative multitasker, worth the additional $50 a day.
+But for a master-of-the-universe moment, I vote for the large king, an innovative multitasker.
 Besides a large open bathroom with a stall shower, soaking tub and a frosted glass window overlooking the sleeping area (the toilet is discreetly closeted), the room features a nifty floor-to-ceiling cube that spins to display a closet on one side, a minibar on another, bathrobes on another and, the grand finale, a full-length mirror.
 The long white desk is just as versatile: at one end, a large writing surface; at the opposite, the flatpanel TV, backed by a mirror to create an instant vanity.

 Bonus: All rooms come with window seats – and those on high floors have harbor views.